MicroHealthLLC/mPATH/README.md

 After you have it configured in google or office 365 and you have the proper values entered in the system, restart nginx

 ### Docker Setup & Instructions
-Docker is an alternative approach to deply mPATH
+Docker is an alternative approach to deploy mPATH

-This repo includes a Dockerized local development setup:
+This repo includes a Dockerized setup:
 - `docker/mysql` contains the MySQL service for local testing only.
 - `docker/nginx` holds the Nginx config for reverse proxying the app.
 - `docker/app` is the full application build.